Debbie Reynolds Fought to Preserve Hollywood’s Most Iconic Costumes

 they gave them away if you came up and said that you have something you

 had to offer.
 It was no matter about the history.”
 Reynolds, for one, did care about the history.
 A lot.
-She tried for years to find a permanent home for her collection in a museum and came close seven times before the rug was pulled out from under her plans.
+She tried for years to find a permanent home for her collection in a museum and came close seven times before the rug was pulled out from under her.